arun-mani-j/Aashii/README.md

 # Aashii

-_Aashii_ is a simple bot to help members contact admins of a group in Telegram.
+_Aashii_ is a simple and yet powerful bot to help members contact admins of a group in Telegram.

 # Commands

+Except `/cancel`, `/help` and `/start`, all other commands require it to be a reply to a message.
+For the commands `/block`, `/unblock`, `/whois`, you can either pass a user ID or reply it to a message from the bot.

-- /announce - Sends the message to all subscribers of bot.
+- /announce - Sends the quoted message to all subscribers of bot.
 - /block - Blocks the user from contacting the admins, you can also give the user ID to be blocked.
 - /cancel - Cancels the announcement in progress.
 - /help - Sends the help message.
 - /start - Starts the bot.
 - /unblock - Unblocks the user, you can also give the user ID to be unblocked.
+- /whois - Gives details about the user of given user ID or sender of quoted message.

 # Static Commands